-Days and times: Mondays and Wednesday 9:30 - 11:00 (may adjust days and time) in room 2121 Biological Sciences Bldg.
-A mutually convenient appointment at other times may also be arranged after class or by email at: aa1467@wayne.edu In addition, you may e-mail Dr. Thomas questions or comments.
+As needed office hours will be scheduled after class to individuals who request a Zoom meeting.
+A mutually convenient appointment at other times or by email at: a1467@wayne.edu In addition, you may e-mail Dr. Thomas questions or comments.
 Depending on the load, responses are usually provided within a day or two.

-Textbook: CAMPBELL Biology: Concepts & Connections (Ninth Edition, with the red panda cover pub.
-Pearson) by Taylor, Simon, Dickey, Hogan, and Reece

-Access to the textbook (any format) is required for success in this course.
+Textbook: CAMPBELL Biology: Concepts & Connections (Tenth Online Edition, with the giraffe on the cover pub.
+Pearson) by Taylor, Simon, Dickey, Hogan, and Reece Access to the textbook (any format) is required for success in this course.
 Copies of the textbook are available in the STEM Commons and on reserve in the undergraduate library (ask at the front desk).
-Excellent digital materials and Mastering Biology come with the eBook and are highly recommended.
+Digital materials and Mastering Biology that come with the eBook and are essential to do quiz assignments.